 Ohio Seed Improvement Association (OSIA) evolved from the Ohio Corn Improvement Association which was organized in 1908.
 OSIA is designated by the Ohio Legislature as the Official Seed Certifying Agency for the state of Ohio.
 Our purpose is to maintain and make available high quality seed of genetically pure varieties.

 We provide an unbiased, third party, quality control service to the seed industry in Ohio.
 This service assists seed companies by providing a tracking mechanism and minimum quality standards for seed from the field to the bag.
-We also have a modern seed laboratory that provides seed analysis services for both members and non-member.
-Over 12,000 tests are performed annually.

 We were featured on “Our Ohio” on PBS